d-german/code-quality-design/Quiz/Explicit-case-analysis-switch-if-else-statement.md

-**1. What is a primary drawback of using explicit case analysis (switch statements) in code?**

-- [ ] It reduces coupling between unrelated classes.
-- [x] It encourages code duplication across multiple locations.
-- [ ] It ensures classes remain closed for modification.
-- [ ] It automatically delegates responsibilities to relevant objects.

-**2. Which principle is directly violated when adding a new case to an existing switch requires modifying existing code?**
+**1. Which principle is directly violated when you must modify existing switch-based code every time a new case is added?**

-- [ ] Single Responsibility Principle (one class, one reason to change)
+- [ ] Single Responsibility Principle
+- [ ] Liskov Substitution Principle
-- [x] Open-Closed Principle (open for extension, closed for modification)
+- [x] Open-Closed Principle
+- [ ] DRY (Don’t Repeat Yourself)

+**2. What common problem do switch statements introduce, according to the discussion on explicit case analysis?**

+- [ ] They obscure the program’s control flow.
+- [x] They encourage code duplication across the codebase.
-- [ ] Liskov Substitution Principle (subtypes must replace supertypes)
+- [ ] They degrade runtime performance significantly.
-- [ ] Dependency Inversion Principle (depend on abstractions, not concretions)
+- [ ] They increase memory usage unpredictably.

-**3. Under which scenario is using a switch statement considered acceptable?**
+**3. When might a switch statement be considered acceptable practice?**

+- [x] When it’s centralized in one location and the set of values is stable.
-- [ ] When cases are scattered across multiple modules.
+- [ ] When it is spread across many modules and values change frequently.
+- [ ] When performance is critical and method calls must be avoided.
-- [ ] When it switches on a large, evolving set of values.
+- [ ] When it handles only error-reporting responsibilities.

-- [x] When it’s centralized, uses a stable set, and shows cohesion.
+**4. Which technique is recommended as an alternative to using switch statements for handling different behaviors?**

-- [ ] When responsibilities are split across different classes.
+- [ ] Using a global lookup table

-**4. In the logging example, the switch on log level maintains Single Responsibility because:**

-- [x] Error handling is delegated to an external reporting service.
-- [ ] Logging levels are defined in a central configuration file.
+- [ ] Embedding conditional logic in a configuration file
-- [ ] Only one switch exists, so coupling remains low.
+- [x] Applying polymorphism via subclass overrides
-- [ ] Each case prints messages without any method calls.
+- [ ] Relying on exception-based control flow

-**5. Which question helps determine if a switch should be replaced by polymorphism?**
+**5. Which question is *not* one of the three you should ask yourself before replacing a switch with polymorphism?**

-- [ ] Does it improve execution performance under load?
+- [ ] Does it cause a lot of tight coupling?
-- [x] Does it introduce tight coupling between components?
+- [ ] Does it violate the Open-Closed Principle (OCP)?
-- [ ] Does it use descriptive names for all cases?
+- [x] Does it improve runtime performance?
-- [ ] Does it handle errors consistently across all branches?
+- [ ] Does it violate the Single Responsibility Principle (SRP)?

-**6. Which of the following are common issues associated with explicit case analysis (switch statements)?**
+**6. Which of the following are consequences of overusing switch statements?**

-- [x] Code duplication, violation of the Open-Closed Principle, and increased coupling.
+- [ ] They encourage code duplication.
-- [ ] Code duplication and violation of the Open-Closed Principle only.
+- [ ] They increase tight coupling.
-- [ ] Violation of the Open-Closed Principle and increased coupling only.
+- [ ] They violate the Single Responsibility Principle.
-- [ ] None of the above issues are associated with switch statements.
+- [x] All of the above.

 ---

-**Open-Response Questions**

-**1. How can polymorphism replace a switch statement to reduce coupling, and what are the benefits?**
-- **Bare minimum example response:**
-  Polymorphism moves behavior into subclasses; adding new types requires no change to existing code, reducing coupling and improving Open-Closed Principle compliance.

-**2. Explain the role of the Open-Closed Principle in deciding whether to refactor a switch statement.**
-- **Bare minimum example response:**
-  If adding new cases forces modification of the switch, it violates OCP; refactoring into extensible classes preserves OCP and prevents repeated changes.

-**3. Describe the criteria that make a switch statement “good” according to the utility function example.**
-- **Bare minimum example response:**
-  A good switch is centralized, operates on a limited stable set of values, and performs cohesive actions in a single location.
+### Open-Response Questions

+**7. Describe how polymorphism replaces the switch-based shape example.**
+*Bare minimum response:* Define an abstract `DoSomething()` method in `Shape` and have each subclass (`Square`, `Rectangle`, `Circle`) override it; then call `shape.DoSomething()` instead of using a switch.

+**8. Explain why a switch in a logging method might still violate the Open-Closed Principle if logging requirements evolve.**
+*Bare minimum response:* Because adding new log levels or behaviors requires modifying the switch block rather than extending via new subclasses or handlers, which violates OCP.